-Instructor presentations, links to required readings, optional readings, other course files, and timely course announcements will be posted to Canvas, so please check this site frequently: http://elearning.ufl.edu=Links to an external site.
+Instructor presentations, links to required readings, optional readings, other course files, and timely course announcements will be posted to Canvas, so please check this site frequently:

+http://elearning.ufl.edu.
 Be sure you set your preferences in Canvas to allow communications to be sent to your UF email.
 Please report any broken links to the TA and instructor so they can be corrected on Canvas.
 Thank you.

-Course Requirements
+■ Course Requirements